OpenHistoricalDataMap/MapnikTileServer/docs/caching.rst

 Basic
 -----

-There are 4 tings, that will be cached.
+There are 3 tings, that will be cached.

 1. Mapnik Style XML for each date
-2. view
-3. tile cache location
+2. tile cache location
-4. tile
+3. tile

 The cache will be filled on each ``HTTP`` request, where there is no cached file or when ussing the prerendering command. ::